 What is VETS Home Inspection Service pricing structure?

-Our pricing structure is based on the gross square footage and location of the house.
+Our pricing structure is based on the gross square footage, location of the house and other factors.
 Please contact us for a custom quote.

 Is my privacy ensured by VETS Home Inspection Service?